weewx/weewx/docs_src/utilities/wee_import.md

 * MMYYYYvantagelogcsv.csv (csv format version of MMYYYYvantagelog.txt)
 * MMYYYYvantageextrasensorslog.csv

-where MM is a one or two digit month and YYYY is a four digit year
+where MM is a one or two-digit month and YYYY is a four digit year

 The format for the `logs_to_process` setting is: